kasslent/clc-digital-skills/_lessons/module-1.1.md

       <li>Weigh and pay</il>
     </ol>

+>In CSS, we can [change this from appearing as a numbered list](https://www.w3schools.com/cssref/pr_list-style-type.asp).
+We can use letters a-z, roman numerals, and more.

 #### Unordered Lists

-Use unordered lists for list items that do not need to be order sequentially.
-The syntax is the same as ordered list but use the unordered list tag, `<ul>` instead.
+Use unordered lists for list items that do not need to be ordered sequentially.
+The syntax is the same as the ordered list, but use the unordered list tag `<ul>` instead.

     <ul>
       <li>Home</li>